SchulzLab/STARE/README.md

 STARE and its application are described in our preprint on bioRxiv:

 Hecker, Dennis, Fatemeh Behjati Ardakani, and Marcel H. Schulz.
 “The Adapted Activity-By-Contact Model for Enhancer-Gene Assignment and Its Application to Single-Cell Data” Preprint.
-Bioinformatics, January 28, 2022. https://doi.org/10.1101/2022.01.28.478202.
+BioRxiv, January 28, 2022. https://doi.org/10.1101/2022.01.28.478202.

 The results of our analyses are available via [Zenodo](https://doi.org/10.5281/zenodo.5841991).